wayfair-incubator/extra-model/docs/contributing/documentation.md

 1. Pull down the `gh-pages` branch.
 This only needs to be done once

         git checkout --track origin/gh-pages

-1. Pull down the `main` branch after changes have been merged

-        docker-compose run --rm mkdocs build

 1. Run the `publish_documentation` script